openfedem/openfedem.org/docs/examples/A_loader.md

 # The Loader

-This model represents a simplified front end of a front loader and contains the following parts:
+This model represents a simplified front-end of a front loader and consists of the following FE Parts:

 * Loader Front Frame
 * Lifting Arm